f5devcentral/f5-big-iq-lab/docs/index.rst

 environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard.

-This lab environment is available in UDF for internal F5 users.
+This lab environment is available in lab environment for internal F5 users.

 .. toctree::
    :maxdepth: 1